 Do you have a college freshman?
 A new 18 year old?
 Get ready for things to change in more ways than one.
-Your parental rights are about gone!
+Your parental rights are about to change or actually be gone!

-Did you know that you have no rights to their school information like grades, financial aid etc?
+Did you know that you have will have no rights to their school information like grades, financial aid etc?

-Did you know that once your kiddo is turning 18, you will not be able to even make them a doctor’s appointment or call with an insurance question about your own child?!!!!!
+Did you know that once your kiddo is turns 18, you will not be able to even make them a doctor’s appointment or call with an insurance question about your own child?!!!
 Whaaaaaaat?

-What happens when you turn 18?
+What happens when your teen turns 18?
 I’m here to help…

 What do I mean by, “Your rights are basically gone?”

 I found this out the hard way when I called to doctor to find out some info about one of my boys’ doctor appointments.
 They wouldn’t tell me anything!
-Keep in mind that this was our pediatrician, who I had known since the morning my oldest was born more than 20 years ago…
+Keep in mind that this was our pediatrician, who I had known since the morning my oldest was born almost 25 years ago…

 Once your child enters college, and especially after they turn 18, your parental rights will drastically change, as in disappear.
 Read on to find out what these terms mean, and how you can be prepared for the transition of your teenager to adulthood. *This post may contain affiliate links.
 My full disclosure policy is here.